khoivudevz/godot-easy-2d/weapons-controller/README.md

 ## Installation

-1. Copy the `weapons-controller` folder into your Godot project's `addons` directory.
+Copy the `weapons-controller` folder into your Godot project's `addons` directory.
-2. Enable the plugin in your project settings under `Project > Project Settings > Plugins`.

 ## Usage